MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-guide.md

 ## What is PolyBase?

 PolyBase enables your [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance to query data with T-SQL directly from [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], Oracle, Teradata, MongoDB, Hadoop clusters, Cosmos DB without separately installing client connection software.
 You can also use the generic ODBC connector to connect to additional providers using third-party ODBC drivers.
-PolyBase allows T-SQL queries to join the data from external sources to relational tables in an instance of SQL Server.
+PolyBase allows T-SQL queries to join the data from external sources to relational tables in an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].

 A key use case for data virtualization with the PolyBase feature is to allow the data to stay in its original location and format.
-You can virtualize the external data through the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance, so that it can be queried in place like any other table in SQL Server.
+You can virtualize the external data through the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance, so that it can be queried in place like any other table in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 This process minimizes the need for ETL processes for data movement.
 This data virtualization scenario is possible with the use of PolyBase connectors.

 > [!NOTE]
 > Some functionality of the PolyBase feature is in private preview for **Azure SQL managed instances**, including the ability to query external data (Parquet files) in Azure Data Lake Storage (ADLS) Gen2.
 Private preview includes access to client libraries and documentation for testing purposes that are not yet available publicly.
 If you are interested and ready to invest some time in trying out the functionalities and sharing your feedback and questions, please review the [Azure SQL Managed Instance PolyBase Private Preview Guide](https://sqlmipg.blob.core.windows.net/azsqlpolybaseshare/Azure_SQL_Managed_Instance_Polybase_Private_Preview_Onboarding_Guide.pdf).